yctercero/yctercero.github.io/_posts/2016-08-07-javascript-subclasses.markdown

 Keep in mind that with each of the four different instatiation patterns - functional, functional-shared, prototypal, and pseudoclassical - the goal remains the same, but the method used to get there is what differs.
 From what I have gathered, there is no wrong or right way, but there are strong preferences and some, like prototypal and pseudoclassical, make better use of the unique characteristics of JavaScript.

-Below, we'll be using pseudoclassical inheritance in discussing subclasses.
+Below, we'll be using the pseudoclassical instatiation pattern in discussing subclasses.

 Let's geek out.